-Your chest muscles are some of the most powerful muscles in your upper body, and play a key role when it comes to pushing movements — from pushing the door open to lathering up your hair in the shower.
-The 8fit coaches know how important it is to include exercises that target the chest in 8fit workouts, so you can rest-assured that you’ll work those muscles by following your 8fit program.
-If you want more, we have some chest-specific workouts for you below.
+Your chest muscles are some of the most powerful muscles in your upper body and they play a key role when it comes to pushing movements—from pushing the door open to lathering up your hair in the shower.
+We know how important it is to include exercises that target the chest in your workouts, so you can rest-assured that you’ll work those muscles by following our 8fit program.
+If you want more, try these at-home bodyweight chest workouts and exercises.

 Why are your chest muscles important?